 Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

-Warsaw Public Library is committed to maintaining a workplace free from all forms of unlawful harassment, including sexual harassment.
-Harassment based on any legally protected basis is a form of workplace discrimination.
-The Library prohibits unlawful harassment against anyone, for any reason, including, but not limited to an individual’s actual or perceived: race (including traits historically associated with race, such as hair texture and protective hairstyles), color, creed, religion (including wearing attire, clothing or facial hair in accordance with the tenets of religion), sex (including pregnancy, childbirth or related medical conditions and transgender status), gender identity or expression, an employee’s or dependent’s reproductive health decisions, familial status, national origin, physical or mental disability (including gender dysphoria and being a certified medical marijuana patient), genetic information (including predisposing genetic characteristics), age (18 and over), veteran status, military status, sexual orientation, marital status, certain arrest or conviction records, domestic violence victim status, and any other status protected by law.
-All employees, interns, and non-employees conducting business in our workplace must refrain from engaging in unlawful harassment.
+Warsaw Public Library is committed to maintaining a workplace free from all forms of harassment and discrimination.
+The Library prohibits unlawful harassment and discrimination against anyone, for any reason, including, but not limited to an individual’s actual or perceived: race (including traits historically associated with race, such as hair texture and protective hairstyles), color, creed, religion (including wearing attire, clothing or facial hair in accordance with the tenets of religion), sex (including pregnancy, childbirth or related medical conditions and transgender status), gender identity or expression, an employee’s or dependent’s reproductive health decisions, familial status, national origin, citizenship or immigration status, physical or mental disability (including gender dysphoria and being a certified medical marijuana patient), genetic information (including predisposing genetic characteristics), age (18 and over), veteran status, military status, sexual orientation, marital status, certain arrest or conviction records, domestic violence victim status, and any other status protected by applicable law.

 DEFINITION OF SEXUAL HARASSMENT

-Sexual harassment is a form of sex discrimination and is unlawful under federal, state and (where applicable) local law.
-Sexual harassment includes harassment based on sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender.
+Sexual harassment is unacceptable.
+Sexual harassment is a form of sex discrimination that subjects an employee to inferior conditions of employment due to their sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender and is unlawful under federal, state and (where applicable) local law.

-Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual’s sex when:
+Sexual harassment is not limited to sexual contact, touching, or expressions of a sexually suggestive nature and may include any unwelcome conduct which is directed at an individual because of that individual’s sex when:

 • Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile or offensive work environment, even if the complaining individual is not the intended target of the sexual harassment;